dansgithubuser/dlal/README.md

 ```

 ### server
-Not to be confused with the simple HTTP file server run via `./do.py -w`, the skeleton servers which allow arbitrary dlal operation to happen over the web.
+Not to be confused with the simple HTTP file server run via `./do.py -w`, the skeleton server allows arbitrary dlal operation over the web.

 The typical implementation is in `skeleton/dlal/_websocket_server.py`.